sashastadler/crunge-notes/Notes/Locations/Green Orchard.md

 #### Northern Caves

 A cave system created (?) by [Ajax](../Characters/NPCs/Ajax.md) for a hideout.
+Has many traps such as bear traps and tripwires.
+Has many rooms including a prison cell in the center.
+The largest room - the farthest from the entrance - has a river flowing through it.
-Has many traps.
-Visited during Sessions 24-26.
+Visited by party during Sessions 24-26.

 ### Notable people